 - Opposing development and use of AI technologies that would violate international conventions or human rights, and promoting safeguards and technologies that do no harm.

 So, take that potential Skynets of the future.
-Unless, you know, a group that isn't part of the partnership decides on making an AI war machine... but we're pretty sure Apple will just stick to shiny phones for now.
+Unless, you know, a group that isn't part of the sponsored_longform decides on making an AI war machine... but we're pretty sure Apple will just stick to shiny phones for now.